LinpgFoundation/vns/vns-docs/docs/vep/3-Introducing [jump] Tag.md

 ### Syntax
 The [jump] tag will follow a straightforward syntax:
 `[jump]/[jmp] <label>`
-Where <label> is the identifier of the dialog section to which the flow should be redirected.
-This label must be predefined in the script.
+Where <label> is the identifier of the labeled point to which the flow should be redirected.
+This label must be predefined in the script using the `[label]` tag.

 ### Example Usage
 Consider the following script snippet: